wifisensing/PicoScenes-Manual/source/matlab.rst

 System Requirement & Installation
 -----------------------------------------
 Before getting started with PMT, make sure PicoScenes and PMT are both correctly installed.
-Refer to  :doc:`installation` and :ref:`install_matlab` for more details.
+Refer to  :doc:`installation` and :ref:`install_matlab` for detailed installation steps.

 Usage
 -------------------
-To parse a .csi file, you have three options:
+You have four ways to parse a .csi file:

     #.
 Double-click the selected .csi file in MATLAB Current Folder;
     #.
 Drag'n'Drop one or multiple .csi files into MATLAB Command Window;
     #.
 Open `CSI File Batch Loader` App, a MATLAB App, click 'Select .csi files' and select the .csi files or the directories containing .csi files;
-    #. run ``opencsi(FILE_PATH)``
+    #. run ``opencsi(FILE_PATH)`` in MATLAB Command Window, where `FILE_PATH` is the path to the selected .csi file.

 After parsing, you will see bundles with the same names as the .csi files in MATLAB Workspace.